jildertviet/GrrrrroentenII/README.md

 :tv: (re-)Runs on the Raspberry Pi connected to the TV.
 Options: select cam (as argument @ startup), play movie.
 ### groentenGui
 :computer: Control app to run on MacBook.
 Select the camera's and control the movements.
 - To save a cuePoint (for an individual camera) or scene (for all cameras): hold shift and press the button.
+- In a scene the (0,1) pan/tilt positions, (2) zoom and (3) active camera are saved.
 ### groentenPreview
 :computer: Shows an overview of all the streams, run at MacBook.
 ### groentenServer